 Reeling in trophy fish is never a sure thing.
 However, experienced fishing guides improve your chances of catching the big one.
 The daytime swordfish bite in Venice, Louisiana is red hot year-round.

 If you’re interested in booking a daytime swordfish charter in Venice, Louisiana – call Captain Hunter directly or fill out the contact form below.

-Casting top water lures to pelagic fish which are aggressively feeding on the surface is an unparalleled thrill in the world of sportfishing.
-Predatory fish which actively feed on surface baits are ferociously powerful and often attracted to the “injured” motion a lure can present when skipping across the surface.
-This fishing style requires long distance casting and rapid retrieval of large lures – making use of heavy duty spinning tackle which can withstand immense pressure.
+Casting topwater lures to pelagic fish that are aggressively feeding on the surface is an unparalleled thrill in the world of sportfishing.
+Predatory fish that actively feed on surface baits are ferociously powerful and often attracted to the “injured” motion a lure can present when skipping across the surface.
+This fishing style requires long-distance casting and rapid retrieval of large lures – making use of heavy-duty spinning tackle which can withstand immense pressure.
 Many pelagic species caught at the surface can be extremely acrobatic once hooked.
 Watching a “fired up” fish charge a surface lure is an incredible experience that should not be missed.

 Swordfish are deep water predators caught between 1200’ and 1800’ of water, along ridgelines and drop-offs.
 Electric reels are recommended.

 Swordfishing is a year-round endeavor.
 The Fall is considered the best time to catch swordfish.